kpetersen/kpetersen.github.io/words/_posts/2011-10-25-the-art-of-designing-a-website-while-remaining-friends-with-your-spouse.markdown

 ===================

 The conversation went something like this:
+Katie
-Katie - "Hey, hon?"
+: "Hey, hon?"
-Scott (aka poor unsuspecting soul) - "Yeah?"
+Scott (aka poor unsuspecting soul)
+: "Yeah?"
+Katie
-Katie - "I'm sick of my Blogger site.
+: "I'm sick of my Blogger site.
 I want a new blog."
+Scott
-Scott - "Uh, huh.
+: "Uh, huh.
 So get a different blog."
+Katie
-Katie - "Well, you see... here's the thing.
+: "Well, you see... here's the thing.
 I kind of came up with a design I really want and I can't find anywhere that will let me use it."
+Scott
-Scott - "Oooookaaaaaayyyyyyy.
+: "Oooookaaaaaayyyyyyy.
 Let's have a look."

 And thus began our journey into creating our very own -- and very first -- website (for those of you wondering, yes... it's this one you're visiting right now).
 We (and by we I completely mean Scott) decided to use Github to host our site and Jekyll for the programming.
 From there, it was a lot of this:

-K- "I want it higher."
+K - "I want it higher."
 S - "You want what higher?"
 K - "That! (pointing) Oooh, and can you rotate it?
 That would look neat!"
 S - "Rotate it?
 Woman, are you trying to kill me here?"